All Products

 Incremental synchronization

-Changed data in the source database is synchronized to the corresponding tables in the destination database after an incremental synchronization task starts.
-Data changes are data addition, modification, and deletion.
+After incremental synchronization starts, the data transmission service synchronizes the data that has been changed (added, modified, or deleted) in the source database to the corresponding tables in the destination database.
 When services continuously write data to the source database, the data transmission service starts the incremental data pull module to pull incremental data from the source instance, parses and encapsulates the incremental data, and then stores the data.
 After that, the data transmission service starts the full data migration.

 After the full data migration task is completed, the data transmission service starts the incremental data replay module to pull incremental data from the incremental data pull module.
 The incremental data is synchronized to the destination instance after being filtered, mapped, and converted.